$s$-Numbers of Embeddings of Weighted Wiener Algebras: Introduction

-In specific situations we shall not only investigate the optimal order of the decay of the widths (as classically done) but we shall determine the asymptotic constant as well.
+In the present paper, in specific situations we shall not only investigate the optimal order of the decay of the $s$-numbers (as classically done) but we shall determine the asymptotic constant as well.
 This sheds some light not only on the dependence on $n$, but also on the dependence on $s,r$ and in particular on $d$.
 Our main results are the following.
 For $0<s<\infty$, $0<r\leq \infty$ and $d\in \N$ we have

 and